OpenMDAO/OpenMDAO-Framework/docs/arch-doc/geometry.rst

 Returns basic info for a volume, including its name, and the number of nodes, edges, faces, and boundaries that it includes.

+The following functions are required for entity query:

+**(ivec, data) = Curve2NURBS(vol, edge)**

+Returns information about the NURB associated with a given edge in the BRep.
+The vector *ivec* contains the NURB properties, and *data* contains the knots, control points, and weights associated with the NURB.

+**(ivec, data) = Surface2NURBS(vol, face)**

+Returns information about the NURB associated with a given face in the BRep.
+The vector *ivec* contains the NURB properties, and *data* contains the knots, control points, and weights associated with the NURB.

 Mesh Generation
 _______________